Energy Stocks Above Prior Resistance

 The High Beta ETF (SPHB) has higher weightings in materials (XLB), energy (XLE), and financials (XLF) relative to the S&P 500’s weightings (SPY).
 As shown in the chart below, this economically-sensitive investment is trying to hold the recent break above an area that has acted as resistance for a year.
 As recently as June 28 (point A below), SPHB looked to be on the ropes.
 Since then, SPHB has made a higher low (point B) and a higher high above point C.

-The longer SPHB can hold above point C, the more meaningful it becomes.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+The longer SPHB can hold above point C, the more meaningful it becomes.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.